 Ward: White Lee Ward

-I was born on Scout Bottom in Mytholmroyd, having lived here most of my life I feel I know the area and its community extremely well.
+I was born on Scout Bottom in Mytholmroyd and have lived in this scenic valley for most of my life.
+It’s a pleasure to be part of this friendly community and feel I know the people extremely well.

 It was a great privilege to be elected to represent Fairfield Ward earlier this month (May 2018).
 Born and brought up in Yorkshire what matters to me is the attachment and commitment to the community where I have made my home.
 And since living in Hebden I have become involved in local activities and become fully part of this community.
 I have also become a trustee of the board of Hebden Bridge Community Association that so successfully owns and operates the Town Hall - I am passionate about the difference that all such voluntary groups can make to the town.